michellemcone/acs-engine/docs/README.md

 ## User Guides

-* [ACS Engine](acsengine.md) - shows you how to build and use the ACS engine to generate custom Kubernetes container clusters
+* [AKS Engine](acsengine.md) - shows you how to build and use the AKS Engine to generate custom Kubernetes container clusters
 * [Cluster Definition](clusterdefinition.md) - describes the components of the cluster definition file
 * [Kubernetes Walkthrough](kubernetes.md) - shows how to create a Kubernetes enabled Docker cluster on Azure
 * [Kubernetes Windows Walkthrough](kubernetes/windows.md) - shows how to create a hybrid Kubernetes Windows enabled Docker cluster on Azure.